 Panic Attacks While Driving

-Experiencing a panic attack while driving can be frightening and confusing, especially if it happens suddenly.
-Many people describe feeling overwhelmed by intense physical sensations such as a racing heart, dizziness, shortness of breath, or the fear that they might lose control of the vehicle.
+Experiencing a panic attack while driving can be frightening and disorienting, especially when it happens suddenly.
+Many people describe intense physical sensations such as a racing heart, dizziness, shortness of breath, or the fear that they might lose control of the vehicle.

-For some individuals, a single panic episode while driving can lead to ongoing anxiety about being on the road.
-Others begin avoiding highways, busy roads, or long drives altogether in an attempt to prevent another panic attack.
+For some individuals, a single panic episode while driving leads to ongoing anxiety about being on the road.
+Others begin avoiding highways, busy roads, or long drives in an attempt to prevent another panic attack.

-These experiences are more common than many people realize and are highly treatable with the right therapeutic approach.
+These experiences are more common than many people realize and are highly treatable with the right therapeutic support.

 -